1. The atmosphere is the envelope of_____________.

 Explanation: Meteors burn up due to friction in mesosphere.

-26. The average temperature at sea level decreases with altitude at the rate of:
+26. The average temperature at sea level decreases with altitude at the rate of_____________.

 A) 3.5°C per km